Gary Lauk

 Gary Vernon Lauk, QC (born September 7, 1940 – November 21, 2022) was a lawyer and former political figure in British Columbia.
 He represented Vancouver Centre in the Legislative Assembly of British Columbia from 1972 to 1986 as a New Democratic Party (NDP) member.
 He has practised criminal law, personal injury law, commercial law, and insurance litigation.
 Gary V. Lauk was awarded a Queens Counsel (QC).

 He is the son of Edward Lauk.
 Gary Lauk was educated in Vancouver, New Westminster and at the University of British Columbia.
-He served in the provincial cabinet as Minister of Industrial Development, Trade and Commerce and as Minister of Economic Development and as Minister Mines and Petroleum Resources.
-Lauk resigned his seat in 1986 to allow Mike Harcourt to be elected to the assembly.
+He served in the provincial cabinet as Minister of Industrial Development, Trade and Commerce, as Minister of Economic Development, and as Minister of Mines and Petroleum Resources.
+Lauk did not seek reelection in 1986 in order to allow Mike Harcourt to be a candidate in his riding (Harcourt was elected to the assembly).
 He was a member of the board of the Trial Lawyers of B.C. and of the board of Corpus Christi College at UBC.
-Laub died on November 21, 2022.
+Lauk died on November 21, 2022.